Form Builder Pro Tips

 ${CostCenter:Description}

-< line, section, or page break >
+< line break, section break, or page break >

 ${Section:CostCenter:End}